 So, no more excuses!
 Instead, think about the ways in which physical activity will enrich your life!

-Engage in different types of exercise or physical activities and aim for 150 minutes of moderate-to-vigorous intensity activities every week to build up your aerobic fitness and strengthen your muscles.
+Engage in different types of exercise or physical activities and aim for at least 150 to 300 minutes of moderate intensity aerobic activities and at least 2 days of strength training every week to build up your aerobic fitness and strengthen your muscles.
 It may seem a daunting task with your busy lifestyles but every little bit counts.